Creative Visa Sponsorship Jobs in Washington

 Which visa types are most common for creative roles in Washington?

-The H-1B is the most widely used visa for creative professionals in Washington, particularly for UX designers, art directors, and brand strategists whose roles require a specific bachelor's degree.
+The H-1B visa is the most widely used visa for creative professionals in Washington, particularly for UX designers, art directors, and brand strategists whose roles require a specific bachelor's degree.
 The O-1A or O-1B is an alternative for creatives with demonstrable extraordinary achievement, such as award-winning directors or published illustrators.
-Australians may also qualify for the E-3, which has no lottery and is frequently used for design and marketing roles.
+Australians may also qualify for the E-3 visa, which has no lottery and is frequently used for design and marketing roles.

 Which cities in Washington have the most creative visa sponsorship jobs?